 Mid-Project

 Do I need to be there when you’re working?
-In short, no. If we have access to water, power, a toilet and somewhere safe to cut tiles and mix glue, we’ll be fine.
-We’re happy to provide Police checks for any employees that enter your home on your request.
+In short, no. If we have access to water, power, a toilet, and somewhere safe to cut tiles and mix glue, we’ll be fine.
+We’re happy to provide police checks for any employees that enter your home at your request.

 What happens if the job starts to run over budget?
-Before agreeing to any work commencing on your property we will have agreed, in contract, what work is to be done and for what price the work will be carried out for.
-This will be a flat rate price which includes the materials and labour.
-Any changes to this scope will be signed on a change order before commencing the work.
+Before agreeing to any work commencing on your property, we will have agreed on what work is to be done and for what price the work will be carried out within the quote.
+This will be a flat rate price that includes materials and labour.
+Any changes to this scope will be signed on a change order before commencing the extra work.

 When will I be invoiced?
-You will be invoiced at pre-discussed progress points.
-Firstly we’ll take a deposit to put you on the schedule.
-Secondly, will be a pre-determined halfway point of the job, and finally, at the end of the job once you’re another happy customer.
+You will be invoiced at pre-discussed progress points on larger projects.
+Firstly, we’ll take a deposit to put you on the schedule.
+Secondly, there will be a predetermined halfway point of the job, and finally, at the end of the job, once you’re another happy customer.

 What's the best grout to use?
-In our professional opinion the best grout to use would be an epoxy grout.
-It is impervious and is incredibly hard to stain which is why it is used in public swimming pools.
+In our professional opinion, the best grout to use would be epoxy grout.
+It is impervious and incredibly hard to stain, which is why it is used in public swimming pools.
 Epoxy grout is quite difficult to use if you’re not experienced with it.
 So, it is worth contacting a professional.
-Cement grouts with anti-bacterial additives are very good although they do tend to stain over the years, especially in splashback areas and showers.
-A good tip...avoid white grout in wet areas and on your kitchen splash back as it collects stains faster than coloured grouts like light grey, mid grey or anthracite.
+Cement grouts with anti-bacterial additives are very good, although they do tend to stain over the years, especially in splashback areas and showers.
+A good tip is to avoid white grout in wet areas and on your kitchen splashback, as it collects stains faster than coloured grouts like light grey, mid-grey, or anthracite.

 Post-project

 Do you guarantee your workmanship?
 Yes.
-We proudly offer a 3-year workmanship guarantee on all our tiling projects with terms and conditions as follows:
+We proudly offer a 2-year workmanship guarantee on all our tiling projects, with terms and conditions as follows:

 Valid on complete installations only